srct/roomlist/README.md

 The project includes a json file to load majors into the database.
 Run `python manage.py loaddata accounts/major_fixtures.json`.
 You'll see output saying 'Installed 79 objects from 1 fixture(s) if all goes smoothly.

-To add all freshman housing, with the virtual environment enabled, run `python manage.py shell < housing/housing_obj_creator.py`.
+To add all supported housing, with the virtual environment enabled, run `python manage.py shell < housing/housing_obj_creator.py`.
 It will take a couple of minutes, but this script will create every building, floor, and room in your database.

 ## Starting up the test server